testillano/h2agent/README.md

 #### Response body

-Json array containing all provisioned items, '*null*' if nothing configured.
+Json array document containing all provisioned items, when something is configured (no-content response has no body).

 ### DELETE /admin/v1/server-provision